 Compact design makes it simple to bring the scale with you during trips.
-Offers a 110-lb. capacity with precision accuracy of 0.2 lbs.
+Offers a 110-pound capacity with precision accuracy of 0.2 pounds.
 LCD display guarantees you'll have no trouble reading scale measurements.
 Includes a long-life lithium battery.

 Does not lock luggage weight information on the display.
 Can be difficult to open the scale's battery compartment.

 Rubber paint handle gives the scale a comfortable grip when using it to weigh luggage.
 High-precision weight sensors ensure accurate readings up to 0.1 pounds.
 Temperature display provides you with a portable travel thermometer.

 Does not include a backlit display.
 Battery tends to have a short lifespan in comparison to the batteries used in other luggage scales.

 Hanging scale requires only two AAA batteries to operate.
 Includes a tare function that enables you to read the net weight of your luggage easily and precisely.
 Utilized textured hand grip ensures you can carry the scale comfortably.

 Instructions sometimes can be tough to understand.
 May be challenging to switch scale readings from kilograms to pounds or vice-versa.